smakunzva/anagram/README.md

 -----------------

-This program shows my algorithms to solving an anagram question.
+This program shows my algorithms to solving an anagram question\

 The question and full analysis algorithm can be found on this blog:

 https://www.developerssauna.stevekmak.com/2020/08/istio-servicemesh.html

-I would like to know your views about the blog discussion as I compare the two solutions and if you have any other solution would be great to discuss as well
+I would like to know your views about the blog discussion as I compare the two solutions and if you have any other solution would be great to discuss as well 😊